I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 He turned to the victim, “You saying he assaulted you?”

-Again I shook my head, and the boy resisted the urge to rat, “Nah, he was just threatening me.”
+Again I shook my head.
+The boy resisted the urge to rat, “Nah, he was just threatening me.”

 “Okay.
-He’s earned his week in the hole.”
+Well, he’s earned his week in the hole.”

 I kinda enjoyed how it turned out.
 The boys stopped pestering me, confused as to whether I was a wise-ass wimp or something they didn’t quite trust.
 At least my hard-on was long gone.
 One kid sat on my bunk and asked me questions, just like Stu always did.